What is the normal temperature for a baby in celcius and farenheit

 For any questions or concerns it is best to call a specialist or go to the A&E if you think your baby needs an immediate review.

-If you'd like to read similar articles to What is the normal temperature for a baby in celcius and farenheit, we recommend you browse around our Family health category.
+If you want to read similar articles to What is the normal temperature for a baby in celcius and farenheit, we recommend you visit our Family health category.